gmvoit/just-the-docs/descriptions/Essentials.md

 ## Thermalization <a name="Thermalization"></a>

 The previous section showed why dissipation of turbulent support energy does not change the equilibrium radius or density profile of a galactic atmosphere.
 Turbulent dissipation simply increases $f_{\rm th}$ without altering an equilibrium atmosphere's overall structure.
-An evolving **ExpCGM** model therefore therefore tracks thermalization of turbulence by determining the value of $f_{\rm th}$ in an atmosphere jointly supported by turbulence and thermal energy.
+An evolving **ExpCGM** model therefore tracks thermalization of turbulence by determining the value of $f_{\rm th}$ in an atmosphere jointly supported by turbulence and thermal energy.

 ### Energy Injection